Habitat: Wet Tropics rainforests of north-eastern Australia

 About

-The enigmatic Boyd's forest dragon (Lophosaurus boydii) is a tree-dwelling reptile endemic to Australia's Wet Tropics regions.
-One of two rainforest dragons in Australia, is is characterised by its colourful, large-scaled head, white 'stones' embedded in its cheeks and a line of curved spikes down its back.
+The enigmatic Boyd's forest dragon (Lophosaurus boydii) is a tree-dwelling reptile endemic to Australia's Wet Tropics region.
+One of two rainforest dragons in Australia, they are characterised by their colourful, large-scaled head, white 'stones' embedded in their cheeks and a line of curved spikes down their back.

 While the specimen pictured below appears brightly coloured, this cryptic reptile is a master of disguise, and can be difficult to spot even when it's right in front of you.
 They rely on this camouflage heavily for protection against predators, which include grey goshawks and feral pigs.

-+Fun fact: Boyd’s forest dragons don't bask in the sun like other reptiles (known as thermoregulating), instead letting their body temperature fluctuate with the temperature of the surrounding air in a process known as thermoconforming.
-It's thought this adaptation is due to the fact that sunlight cannot be relied on under the forest canopy.
+Fun fact: Boyd’s forest dragons don't bask in the sun like other reptiles (known as thermoregulating), instead letting their body temperature fluctuate with the temperature of the surrounding air in a process known as thermoconforming.
+It's thought this adaptation is because sunlight cannot be relied on under the forest canopy.

 The Boyd's forest dragon likely immigrated from Southeast Asia when a land bridge to New Guinea existed during a previous ice age.